 International Student Support (ISS) – A part of VU that offers assistance and advice to all our international students.

-Leave of absence – Sometimes called an 'intermission', students may apply to stop studying for a duration without losing their place in their course.
-Leave of absence applications must be approved by an authorised college officer.
+Leave of absence – Sometimes called an 'intermission', students may apply to stop studying for a duration without losing their place in their course. applications must be approved by an authorised college officer.
 Applications will only be considered if students have completed at least one semester of their course and satisfactory progress has been determined.

 Lecture – Large, formal classes in which lecturers present course material to all students enrolled in a given subject.